* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 Exai finds Sean Booth and Rob Brown getting back to basics.
 The hat-tipping to ambient softness, a recurring feature of their work since Quaristice, is essentially gone, replaced with chrome-plated beat machinations of fabulous complexity.
 Combined with a renewed interest in large-form evolutionary structures, Exai represents some of their most strikingly challenging work since Untilted.

 18 | How To Destroy Angels – Welcome oblivion

-Trent Reznor’s latest project—featuring his wife Mariqueen Maandig as vocalist—was perhaps always going to be seen & heard in parallel to Nine Inch Nails.
-In practice, while Reznor’s sonic fingerprints are all over HTDA’s music, there’s a softness & a form of vulnerability here that markedly distinguishes itself from the NIN soundworld.
-What these songs betray most, though, is elegance; the intricate textures that surround & reinforce Maandig’s voice—clearly the product of intense studio labours—feel nothing less than sculptural.
+Trent Reznor’s latest project—featuring his wife Mariqueen Maandig as vocalist—was perhaps always going to be seen and heard in parallel to Nine Inch Nails.
+In practice, while Reznor’s sonic fingerprints are all over HTDA’s music, there’s a softness and a form of vulnerability here that markedly distinguishes itself from the NIN soundworld.
+What these songs betray most, though, is elegance; the intricate textures that surround and reinforce Maandig’s voice—clearly the product of intense studio labours—feel nothing less than sculptural.

 [Amazon | HTDA]

 17 | Secret Chiefs 3 – Book Of Souls Folio A

 It isn’t often one gets to hear such diverse elements as pimped up Turkish music, experimental electronics, faux radio jingles, French-inflected post-rock, arrangements of ’70s horror themes and ’60s crooners, ritualised orchestral tomfoolery and MoR road music on one album.
 The reason for such a potentially schizoid release is due to it encompassing no fewer than six of Trey Spruance’s compositional identities.
 However, Book Of Souls Folio A doesn’t merely hang together but actively clarifies the points of connection and continuity within Spruance’s outlook; the range of his imagination is simply stunning.